Mary Kahil

 Mary Kahil (28 January 1889 – 28 June 1979) was an Egyptian feminist and Christian mystic.
-She was a member of the Melkite Greek Catholic Church, a founder of the Egyptian Feminist Union along with Huda Sha'arawi, and promoted Christian-Muslim dialogue in Egypt.
+She was a member of the Melkite Greek Catholic Church, a founder of the Egyptian Feminist Union along with Huda Sha'arawi, and promoted Christian–Muslim dialogue in Egypt.
 She was also an intimate associate of Louis Massignon, with whom she founded the Badaliya movement.

 Life

 Mary Kahil was born in Damietta on 28 January 1889 to a bourgeois Melkite Greek Catholic family.
-She was of Syrian and German descent; her father's family had migrated from Syria to Egypt in 1775 and risen to prominence under the viceregency of Muhammad Ali and her mother was German.
-She was educated in convent schools in Cairo and Beirut and spent the period of World War I with her mother's family in Europe, before returning to Cairo in 1920.
+Her father's family had migrated from Syria to Egypt in 1775 and risen to prominence under the viceregency of Muhammad Ali; her mother was German.
+She was educated in convent schools in Cairo and Beirut and spent the period of World War I with her mother's family in Europe before returning to Cairo.

 After returning to Cairo in 1920, Kahil became a cofounder with Huda Sha'arawi of the Egyptian Feminist Union, one of the first organized women's movements in the Arab world, and served as a secretary and codirector of the Islamic charity Mabarrat Muhammad 'Ali.

 Board of the Egyptian Feminist Union circa 1923, Kahil standing center in back.

 Significantly, the feminist movement in Egypt was inclusive of both Muslim and Christian women.
 The main priorities of this movement were to reform the legal rights of women, to outlaw child marriage, and to guarantee equal access to education for women.
 In addition, they opposed British imperialism, colonialism, and Zionism.
 Kahil played a leading role in the union's activities, and was during this time associated with Out el Kouloub, Umm Kulthum, and the family of Taha Hussein.
 Kahil was celibate.

-Mary Kahil was a leader in interreligious dialogue in twentieth century Egypt.
-Kahil purchased a decommissioned Anglican church in Cairo which was refounded as a Melkite Greek Catholic parish under the name Our Lady of Peace.
-In a house adjacent to Our Lady of Peace, Kahil founded the Dar-es-Salaam Centre.
+Kahil was a leader in interreligious dialogue in twentieth-century Egypt.
+Kahil purchased a decommissioned Anglican church in Cairo, which was refounded as a Melkite Greek Catholic parish under the name Our Lady of Peace.
+In an adjacent house, she founded the Dar-es-Salaam Centre.
 The institution promoted interreligious dialogue, Arab Christian culture, and Egyptology, hosting annual conferences featuring Christian scholars of Islam until Kahil's death.

-Mary Kahil died on 28 June 1979 at her home in Zamalek.
+Kahil died on 28 June 1979 at her home in Zamalek.